Adee1499/F28WP-Optimize-Prime-MMOG/README.md

 ### Project maintenance conventions:

-- **Folders**: Full lowercase for project directories with full upercase for abbreviations and underscores to seperate words.
+- **Folders**: Start with an upper case for project directories with full upercase for abbreviations and underscores to seperate words.
     - e.g. UI_files; HTML_pages; CSS; images;

 - **Files**: camelCase with a starting lower case for file names.